Life terms for drug dealers who beat to death man when he confronted them

 The court heard that Beech and Swan had a long history of crime, including convictions for assault, carrying knives and possessing drugs.

-Beech was also sentenced to 30 months for perverting the course of justice by removing the bat from the scene, which will be served concurrently with his life sentence.
+Swan was also sentenced to 30 months for perverting the course of justice by removing the bat from the scene, which will be served concurrently with his life sentence.

 Comments are closed on this article.